-- Innovative products that can enhance our customers' profitability; - Long-term customer relationships; - Large installed base of users of our software; and - Long-term license contracts with historically high renewal rates.
+- Innovative products that can enhance our customers' profitability; - Long-term customer relationships; - Large installed base of users of our software; and - Long-term license contracts.

 We have approximately 2,100 customers globally.
-Our customers consist of companies engaged in the process industries such as energy, chemicals, and engineering and construction, as well as consumer packaged goods, power, metals and mining, pulp and paper, pharmaceuticals and biofuels.
+Our customers consist of companies engaged in process industries such as energy, chemicals, engineering and construction, as well as consumer packaged goods, power, metals and mining, pulp and paper, pharmaceuticals and biofuels.